History of coins in Italy: Sicilian pierreale

+Sicilian augustalis

+An augustalis or augustale, also agostaro, was a gold coin minted in the Kingdom of Sicily beginning in 1231.
+It was issued by Frederick II, Holy Roman Emperor (from 1220) and King of Sicily (from 1198), and was minted until his death in 1250.
+In addition, a half augustalis was issued.
+It was identical in design, but smaller and half the weight.
+The name augustalis means literally "of the august one", referring to the coin's provenance from the emperor himself, but also linking it with the Roman Emperor, who was commonly styled Augustus.

+The augustalis bore a Latin inscription and was widely circulated in Italy.
+It was patterned after the Roman aureus.
+It was struck at Brindisi and Messina with accompanying billon deniers.
+The style of the augustalis has been described as splendid and proto-Renaissance; the quality of its execution and its fineness was high.
+The augustalis had a nominal weight of 5.31 grams and was 201/2 carats (854/1000) fine.
+The legal value was a quarter of a Sicilian gold ounce.

+Modern era

 The early modern Italian coins were very similar in style to French francs, especially in decimals, since it was ruled by the country in the Napoleonic Kingdom of Italy.
 They corresponded to a value of 0.29 grams of gold or 4.5 grams of silver.

 Papal States scudo

-The Papal States scudo was the coinage system used in the Papal States until 1866.
+The Papal States scudo (plural: scudi) was the coinage system used in the Papal States until 1866.
+It was subdivided into 100 baiocchi (singular: baiocco), each of 5 quattrini (singular: quattrino).
+Other denominations included the grosso of 5 baiocchi, the carlino of 7 1/2 baiocchi, the giulio and paoli both of 10 baiocchi, the testone of 30 baiocchi and the doppia of 3 scudi.

 Between 1798 and 1799, the revolutionary French forces established the Roman Republic, which issued coins denominated in baiocco and scudo.
 In addition, the states of Ancona, Civitavecchia, Clitunno, Foligno, Gubbio, Pergola and Perugia changed their coinage system to that of the Roman Republic.
+The popes entrusted the production of the coining to the best artists of the time.

 In 1808, the Papal States were annexed by France, and French francs circulated as the official coins.
 When the Pope's authority was restored in 1814, the scudo was restored as the currency.
 However, the coinage of the individual states was not resumed.
 In 1849, another Roman Republic was established which issued coins centrally and in Ancona.

 In 1866, the scudo was replaced by the lira, equivalent to the Italian lira.
 The exchange rate used was 5.375 lire = 1 scudo.